 I've attached the reproduction case to this comment.
 Let us know if there's anything we can do to help reproduce/resolve this.

-Updated by kosaki (Motohiro KOSAKI) over 7 years ago
+Updated by kosaki (Motohiro KOSAKI) almost 8 years ago

 - Status changed from Rejected to Assigned